 It’s more convincing to deliver ideas in art when skill is in evidence – people don’t have to guess what is deliberate and what accidental.
 Ged Quinn’s interventions within his own paintings are as deliberate and as rich to decipher as old masters.

-Ged Quinn is at Stephen Friedman Gallery until 7th June 2014, for further information visit here.
+Ged Quinn is at Stephen Friedman Gallery until 7th June 2014.
+For further information visit the gallery’s website here.